 These talented guitar players channel folk duos of generations past with catchy songs, close harmonies and driving rhythms played on nylon strings.

-Syrhea Conaway layers rhythms and vocals with a looping station and a microphone, resulting in an enchanting a capella experience like none other.
+Syrhea Conaway layers rhythms and vocals with a looping station and a microphone, resulting in an enchanting a capella experience.

-Soaked in Deep South lore, these muddy tunes come from one of New Orleans' finest busking bands.
+Soaked in Deep South lore, these are New Orleans’ most rollicking buskers.